 All low flying training is booked and recorded with the Low Flying Booking Cell at RAF Wittering.
 Levels of activity can be monitored and where complaints are received, aircraft can be readily traced.
 Covert monitoring by Service Police from the Defence Flying Complaints Investigation Team is conducted on up to 12 occasions each year.
 Monitoring utilises a Skyguard radar system fitted with high magnification video cameras designed to track low-level aircraft.
-The system is deployed to major exercise areas and other locations where complaints have been received from members of the public.
+The system is deployed to major exercise areas, and other locations where complaints have been received from members of the public.
+Covert monitoring in 2008-2009 revealed no breaches of low flying regulations.